 That's part of the reason it's best to generate as many ideas as you can before burning out.
 You can rapidly evaluate their effectiveness.
 On top of that, it typically takes tens or hundreds of bad ideas to get to a good one.
 To help you facilitate the general process, here are 31 expert procedures for becoming an idea machine.

-1. Bill Grundfest's, legendary founder of NYC's Comedy Cellar, Golden Globe winning writer, and 3x Emmy Award Nominee, 10 Creative Approaches:
+1. 10 creative approaches from a legendary founder of NYC's Comedy Cellar, Golden Globe winning writer, and 3x Emmy Award Nominee.

 When leading teams of other creatives: